If you have been newly diagnosed with MSA it can be hard to make sense of what this actually means for you and those you love.

 - Try not to read everything you see about MSA – you may become overwhelmed and it can be hard to ensure all information is accurate

 - Our MSA Nurse Specialists can offer individual information and are used to supporting people who are newly diagnosed

-- Ideally try to see your neurologist/specialist every six months for review
+- Ideally try to see your neurologist or specialist every six months for a review

-- You will find that many professionals are unfamiliar with MSA as it is a rare illness.
+- You will find that many professionals are unfamiliar with MSA as it is a rare condition.
+They will learn from helping you, but we can also provide them with a range of information that will improve their knowledge.
 If you let us have details of professionals involved in your care, we can send them some information.
-If you are not yet a member of the Trust (there is no charge), please complete the short registration form, and we will forward details to your health professionals.
+If you have not yet joined the Trust (there is no charge), please complete our short form and we will forward details to your health professionals.

 - If you do not wish to become a member but would still like us to forward details about MSA to your health professionals, please send details to us at email@example.com.

 Please remember that not everyone with MSA will have all the symptoms listed on our website.
 Everyone living with MSA is individual.
-There are lots of things we can help you, and your carer and family members with, so do make contact with the Trust’s MSA nurse specialist covering your area to ask any questions or voice any concerns you may have.
+The Trust is here to help you, and those supporting you, so please make contact with the Trust’s MSA Nurse Specialist covering your area to ask any questions or voice any concerns you may have.